crowetic/QORTector-scripts/README.md

 # crowetic's QORTector-scripts

+## All scripts related to Qortal and linux (some Mac compatible) by crowetic.

+# Primary Scripts / Functions

+### 'rebuilt-machine.sh'
+The rebuilt machine script is a FULL LINUX (Ubuntu based and potentially Debian although as-of-yet untested on Debian) SETUP SCRIPT.
+- This script sets up linux
+- This script sets up Qortal
+- Qortal-UI (legacy UI)
+- Qortal HUB (with launchers in the menu)
+- Custom Qortal icon theme to be able to use 'qortal' 'qortal-ui' 'qortal-hub' 'qortal-menu-button' through 'qortal-menu-button-4' and more.
+- Qortal Core installation
+- Full Qortal autoamtion
+- Full Qortal integration

 **This used to be a location for scripts solely related to the raspberry pi** - this is **no longer the case**.

 This is now a location for multiple different **automation scripts** written by crowetic.
 They are focused on **automating Qortal** in multiple ways.